prneiderball/prneiderball/README.md

 🌟 **Welcome to my GitHub!**
 I’m a **computer science student** and aspiring software engineer with a passion for building **clean, scalable, and user-friendly applications**.
-From crafting modern **web interfaces** to developing robust **JavaScript-based solutions**, I enjoy bringing ideas to life through code.
+From crafting modern **web interfaces** to developing robust **JavaScript-based business solutions**, I enjoy bringing ideas to life through code.

 Currently, I’m enrolled in the **TripleTen Software Engineering Program**, where I’m deepening my expertise in **JavaScript**, **frontend development**, and **backend technologies**.
 My goal is to create **intuitive, accessible, and high-performance applications** that solve real-world problems.